Seth Rollins: The Visionary (2021–2023)

-On the October 10 episode of Raw, Rollins won the United States Championship for a second time by defeating Bobby Lashley after a returning Brock Lesnar attacked Lashley before the match.
+Two nights later on Raw, Rollins defeated Bobby Lashley to win his second United States Championship after Brock Lesnar attacked Lashley before the match.
 This made him the second wrestler (after The Miz) to become a two-time WWE Grand Slam Champion.
-The following week on Raw, Rollins successfully defended the title against Riddle to end their feud.
-On the November 7 episode of Raw, Rollins issued an open challenge that was answered by Lashley, who attacked Rollins before the match started.
-As a result, Mr. Money in the Bank Austin Theory cashed in his contract.
-However, due to interference from Lashley, Rollins retained the title.
+The following week on Raw, Rollins retained the title against Riddle, ending their feud.
+On the November 7 episode of Raw, Rollins issued an open challenge that was answered by Lashley, who attacked Rollins before the match.
+As a result, Mr. Money in the Bank Austin Theory cashed in his contract, however, Rollins retained the title due to interference from Lashley.
 Rollins then started a feud with Theory, turning face for the first time since 2019.
-At Survivor Series WarGames on November 26, Rollins lost the United States Championship to Theory in a triple threat match that also involved Lashley, ending his reign at 47 days.
+At Survivor Series: WarGames on November 26, Rollins lost the United States Championship to Theory in a triple threat match also involving Lashley, ending his reign at 47 days.

-On the December 12 episode of Raw, Rollins defeated Lashley to earn another United States Championship match against Theory.
 On the January 2, 2023 episode of Raw, Rollins failed to regain the title from Theory.
-On January 28, Rollins entered the Royal Rumble at #15 but was eliminated by Logan Paul.
-On the January 30 episode of Raw, Rollins defeated Chad Gable in a qualifying match for the Elimination Chamber match for the title.
-At Elimination Chamber on February 18, Rollins failed to win the title when he was the last person eliminated by Theory after interference from Paul.
+On January 28, Rollins entered the Royal Rumble at number 15, but was eliminated by Logan Paul.
+At Elimination Chamber on February 18, Rollins failed to win the title in an Elimination Chamber match when he was the last person eliminated by Theory after interference from Paul.
+At Night 1 of WrestleMania 39 on April 1, Rollins defeated Paul.
+At Backlash on May 6, Rollins defeated Omos.